 |Some cash-value withdrawals may be subject to taxation.
 If you die without having repaid a loan against your cash value, the outstanding amount will be deducted from the death benefit.||Loans and withdrawals can reduce the cash value and death benefit, increasing the chances of the policy lapsing.
 If you surrender your policy, there will be a surrender charge and you’ll have to pay taxes on any amount you receive that exceeds the premiums you’ve paid.||Depending on your policy, it can take up to 10 years to build enough funds to borrow from your cash-value account.|

 How Much Does Whole Life Insurance Cost?

-According to LIMRA’s 2020 Insurance Barometer study, half of Millennials believe that the estimated yearly cost for a $250,000 level-term life insurance policy for a healthy 30-year old is $1,000 or more when in reality it’s closer to $160 per year, which is only $13 a month.
+According to LIMRA’s 2020 Insurance Barometer study, half of millennials believe the estimated yearly cost for a $250,000 level-term life insurance policy for a healthy 30-year old is $1,000 or more.
+In reality, it’s closer to $160 per year, which is only $13 a month.

 “A common myth is that life insurance is expensive, when, in fact, it’s much more affordable than most think, especially if you’re young and healthy,” says Stafford.
 “That is why the best time to buy life insurance is yesterday, and the second-best time is today.
 The sooner you buy it, the sooner you lock in a lower premium.”

-While the idea of having lifelong coverage is certainly reassuring, whole life can be unaffordable for many life insurance shoppers.
+While the idea of having lifelong coverage is certainly reassuring, whole life can be too costly for many life insurance shoppers.
 That’s why experts recommend talking to a financial planner and taking a careful look at all of your options.